 You may be granted provisional admission even if you do not meet these admission standards.
 You will need to earn at least a “B” average in the five core courses offered during your first fall semester to achieve full admitted status.
 Students receiving provisional admission are not eligible for graduate assistantships.

 If you have a limited background in economics, you can enroll at UNCG during the spring semester prior to starting the MA in Applied Economics and take the prerequisite courses listed above to prepare for the program and gain admission.
 You are not required to be formally admitted to the UNCG Graduate School to take these prerequisite courses, as any potential graduate student is permitted to enroll in the university through the VISIONS (for visiting and non-degree seeking students) program in preparation for formal admission.
 See the VISIONS program for more information.

 You can enter the MA in Applied Economics program even if you did not major in economics as an undergraduate.
 Promising candidates who have majored in other subjects have excelled in our program after taking the prerequisite courses.
 Alumni from our program who earned their undergraduate degrees in chemistry, engineering, English, political science, psychology, and music are now working as professional economists.

-You are encouraged to contact Dr. Stuart Allen, the head of the Economics Department, to discuss your undergraduate work and prospects for admission to the MA in Applied Economics program.
-Dr. Allen can be reached via e-mail at email@example.com or by phone at 336-334-3166.
+You are encouraged to contact Dr. Garth Heutel, Assistant Professor in the Economics Department, to discuss your undergraduate work and prospects for admission to the MA in Applied Economics program.
+Dr. Heutel can be reached via e-mail at firstname.lastname@example.org or by phone at 336-334-4872.